-Revision Strategies – What’s One of Them?!
+Revision Strategies – What’s One of Those?!

 Let’s Help Our Kids to Do Better than We Did, with Revision Strategies

-#1: Create a Timetable
+#1: Create a Revision Timetable

 You don’t need to plan every minute, in fact, don’t.
-You do no need to plan a week.
+You do need to plan a week.
 The key principles are:

 - Factor in when they will start, when they will end, 45 minutes for lunch, and then they need breaks.
 For every 1.5 hours, they get 20 minutes.